trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 # If you are a small or new organization applying to GSoC, please list a larger, established GSoC organization or a Googler that can vouch for you here.

-Googlers: Robert Bradshaw (robertwb@google.com), Craig Citro
+Googlers: Robert Bradshaw, Craig Citro

 Organizations: Python Software Foundation, Portland State University